NAME

 EXAMPLES

-a different change to the same file foo
+a different change to the same file foo.

 Merging between them will then fail, and git will present the

-merge conflict as a file foo
+merge conflict as a file foo pointing to one version of the

-git-annex symlink, with git status
+git-annex symlink, with git status indicating that foo has an

 unresolved conflict.

-in this situation will resolve the merge
+Running git annex resolvemerge in this situation will resolve the merge

-conflict, by replacing the file foo
+conflict, by replacing the file foo with files named like

-.
+foo.variant-c696 and foo.variant-f16a.
 One of the files has the content

 that Alice committed, and the other has the content that Bob committed.